paultbarrett/diy-dsp-preamp/pipewire_bluetooth.md

 ### Pipewire (streamer and receiver)

-`speaker-agent.py`: used both as agent an for BT receiver.
+`speaker-agent.py`: used both as agent and to allow audio BT devices for the receiver.
 Download [here](https://github.com/fdanis-oss/pw_wp_bluetooth_rpi_speaker)

 `monitor_bt.py` (started from `monitor-bt.service`): monitors the presence of